quickwit-oss/quickwit/docs/distributed-tracing/overview.md

 ## Plug Quickwit to Jaeger

 Quickwit implements a gRPC service compatible with Jaeger UI.
-All you need is to configure Jaeger with a (span) storage type `grpc-plugin` and you will be able to visualize your traces in Jaeger that are stored in any Quickwit's indexes matching the pattern `otel-traces-v0_*`.
+All you need is to configure Jaeger with a (span) storage type `grpc`[^1] and you will be able to visualize your traces in Jaeger that are stored in any Quickwit's indexes matching the pattern `otel-traces-v0_*`.

 We made a tutorial on [how to plug Quickwit to Jaeger UI](plug-quickwit-to-jaeger.md) that will guide you through the process.

+[^1]: It was `grpc-plugin` until the version 1.58 of Jaeger.

 ## Send traces to Quickwit